How Do You Masturbate?

 I'm 17 years old and haven't experienced anything sexual at all other then kissing.
 I get very curious sometimes but I never have enough guts to pursue my curiosity.
 I've tried touching myself to see where I can go but usually not too far.
 I am very afraid of losing my virginity because I am afraid it will hurt so bad.
 I'm not really too worried about losing my virginity but more focused on pleasing myself.
 My main goal is to give myself an orgasm... but being I don't want to experience penetration how is that possible?

-Women can and frequently do have orgasm without vaginal entry or penetration.
-In fact, it's more likely for most women to have orgasm without penetrative or vaginal sexual activities than it is for them to reach orgasm through vaginal entry or penetration alone.
+People with vulvas can and frequently do have orgasm without vaginal entry.
+In fact, it's more likely for most of them to have orgasm without vaginal sexual activities than it is for them to reach orgasm through vaginal entry or or other insertive activities alone.

-Even for the minority of women who do reach orgasm through vaginal intercourse, most of them are not getting there just through intercourse, but because intercourse is paired with activities like manual clitoral stimulation.
+Even for the minority of people with vulvas who do reach orgasm through vaginal intercourse, most of them are not getting there just through intercourse, but because intercourse is paired with activities like manual clitoral stimulation.
 For more information on that, check this out.

 Whatever you do with masturbation shouldn't be painful or hurt.
 It should feel good.
 If you're sexually excited when you get started and just let your fingers do the walking to what places or kinds of stimulation feel good, that shouldn't be painful.
 In the case where you do experience any pain or discomfort -- such as, let's say, pushing fingers into the vaginal opening too roughly or deeply for you, or not using a lubricant when you need to -- then you know to just pull back and go back to what did feel good, add lube or just take a break for a little bit until things stop hurting.